Herman Boel - the factoid guru - is a well-known writer of books containing insignificant but interesting facts.

 ISBN: 9789401415149 – Fifth print - 10,000 copies sold

 Did you know that you can throw an object further to the west than to the east?

-Other explained facts in this book are a.o. why a cat's urine is fluorescent, why the shortest war ever only lasted about half an hour and why the number of hols in a golfball is so extremely important.
+Other facts explained in this book include why a cat's urine is fluorescent, why the shortest war ever only lasted about half an hour and why the number of dimples in a golfball is so important.

 444 blunders that (almost) changed history

-April 2015 saw the publication of Herman's third factoid book with Lannoo.
+April 2015 saw the publication of Herman's third factoid book by Lannoo.

 ISBN: 978 94 014 2405 9 -